-Table 4-27 Effect of "Common process image" or "Separate process image" settings on the fixed process image of the BackgroundTask
+Table 4-28 Effect of "Common process image" or "Separate process image" settings on the fixed process image of the BackgroundTask

-Common process image Separate process image Availability Only available as of Version V4.2 of the SIMOTION Kernel: Version V4.1 and lower of the SIMO-TION Kernel applies: Setting available for selectionStandard for newly created devices System characteristic, not configurable The following applies as of Version V4.2 of the SIMOTION Kernel: Setting available for selection Standard with device upgrades Memory area Subset of the memory area for the process image of the cyclic tasks Separate memory area for the process image of the cyclic tasks Using I/O addresses accessed using Possible.
+Common process image Separate process image Availability Only available as of Version V4.2 of the SIMOTION Kernel: Version V4.1 and lower of the SIMO- TION Kernel applies: Setting available for selection Standard for newly created devices System characteristic, not configurable The following applies as of Version V4.2 of the SIMOTION Kernel: Setting available for selection Standard with device upgrades Memory area Subset of the memory area for the proc- ess image of the cyclic tasks Separate memory area for the process image of the cyclic tasks Using I/O addresses accessed using Possible.
 Not supported. the process image of the cyclic tasks Updates use the configured cyclic tasks.
 The addresses are treated like normal memory addresses.
-Byte order when forming the process image As supplied by the I/O Always Big Endian Byte order when accessing the process image Always Big Endian Always Big Endian Access to I/O operating in the Little Endian byte order Same result as during direct access or for the process image of cyclic tasks (apart from WORD or DWORD data types).
-Results differ depending on the I/O variables created for direct access.
+Byte order when forming the process image As supplied by the I/O Always Big Endian Byte order when accessing the process image Always Big Endian Always Big Endian Access to I/O operating in the Little En- dian byte order Same result as during direct access or for the process image of cyclic tasks (apart from WORD or DWORD data types).
+Results differ depending on the I/O var- iables created for direct access.

-Common process image Separate process image Effects on the process image of the cyclic tasks See the relevant table in "Direct access and process image of the cyclic t (Page 141)".
-Further information Common process image (Page 152) Separate process image (Page 154)
+Common process image Separate process image Effects on the process image of the cy- clic tasks See the relevant table in "Direct access a (Page 146)". and process image of the cyclic tasks Further information Common process image (Page 155) Separate process image (Page 157)